Illias-B22/titanbay-ae-task/README.md

 ### The 37 unmatched business emails

 Things like `abigail.taylor@west-invest.co.uk` had no match in the platform.
-Also, domains like `@west-invest.co.uk` doesn't reliably map to any of Titanbay's 15 partners.
-They were left as `unknown_business` with null partner fields so the IS team can see and investigate them.
+Also, domains like `@west-invest.co.uk` doesn't reliably map to any of the 15 partners.
+Decided to levae these as `unknown_business` with null partner fields so the IS team can see and investigate them.

 ### Partner resolution in `fct_tickets`